deltafi/deltafi/deltafi-docs/public/docs/getting-started/simple-plugin.md

-# Getting started with a simple DeltaFi transformation plugin
+# Getting Started Developing a Simple Plugin

 Source code for the final result of this example can be found here:  https://gitlab.com/deltafi/plugins/example-plugin

 ## Prerequisites

-In order to start up a demo DeltaFi or to set up a DeltaFi development environment, you will need a MacOS system or a supported Linux system (currently tested on CentOS 8 and Rocky 9).
-Preferably 8GB RAM, 200GB free disk space, and 4 CPU cores, but your mileage will vary according to your system specs.
-Note that the installation process requires the installation of 3rd party software on the target system (like KinD, OpenJDK 17, etc.) as well as starting up a containerized Kubernetes cluster.
-This process is highly automated.

-The target system should also have the following installed:
-- Docker or Docker Desktop (make sure your user account can access docker without sudo)
-- curl
-- A window manager for Linux systems (KDE, XFCE, etc.)
-- A web browser (Google Chrome is preferred)
+Ensure that your system meets the [prerequisites](/kind#prerequisites) for installing and running a development instance of DeltaFi in a self-contained KinD (Kubernetes in Docker) cluster.

 For development, it is recommended that an IDE like IntelliJ or Visual Studio Code is installed for writing plugin code.
 The IDE will be presumed and not covered in this tutorial.

-## Installing the development environment
+## Installing the Development Environment

-To execute a singlestep install of the latest released version of DeltaFi in a self-contained KinD (Kubernetes in Docker) cluster:
+To execute a singlestep install of the latest released version of DeltaFi in a self-contained KinD cluster:

 ```bash
 curl -fsSL https://gitlab.com/deltafi/installer/-/raw/main/kind-install.sh > kind-install.sh